rannn505/wave.io-nodejs/README.md

 Client->Server: Lets open a WebSocket connection Server->Client: Ok, its open now!
 Client->Server: { method: 'POST', uri: '/postest', data: {wave:"Is Awesome"}, reswaiter: true }
-Note left of Server: The callback has called and the `req arg` has all this data Server->Client: { method: 'POST', uri: '/postest', data: 'Ya I Know'} via the `res.send function` Note right of Client: The callback has called and the `data arg` has all this data
+Server: The callback has called and the `req arg` has all this data Server->Client: { method: 'POST', uri: '/postest', data: 'Ya I Know'} via the `res.send function`
+Client: The callback has called and the `data arg` has all this data
 ```

 ## Contribute